-- POP® TVD closed-end stainless steel rivets are water/pressure-tight and provide additional support to assemblies where weak or thin blind-side materials are present (1992)
+- POP® TVD closed-end stainless steel rivets to provide water- and pressure-tight joins and to provide additional support to assemblies where weak or thin blind-side materials are present (1992)

-- POP® FSR (flush setting rivets) for the tight internal spaces inside electronics cabinets (2002)
+- POP® FSRs (flush-setting rivets) for the tight internal spaces inside electronics cabinets (2002)

 - POP® Vgrip™ multi-grip rivets provide a wide grip range, permitting design flexibility and reduced rivet inventory for substantial cost savings in automotive production (2009)

-- POPNut® PC Pneumatic Control Tools have the ability to set threaded POP rivets across multiple grip thicknesses without stroke adjustment (2009)
+- POPNut® PC Pneumatic-Control Tools with the ability to set threaded POP rivets across multiple grip thicknesses without stroke adjustment (2009)

 Although “pop” is often used as a generic term for blind fasteners and all pop rivets are blind (e.g., can be set from the outside), not all blind rivets are POP® brand rivets.

-POP® rivets made by Stanley Engineered Fasteners are now the only U.S.-manufactured blind rivets, providing the highest quality in manufacturing.
-Design engineers seek out the top brand when looking for consistency, as well as high quality and integrity of the fastener.
+POP rivets made by STANLEY Engineered Fasteners are now the only U.S.-manufactured blind rivets, providing the highest quality in manufacturing.
+Design engineers seek out the top brand when looking for consistency, high quality, and integrity.

 POP® Fasteners at Bay Supply

 Bay Supply offers many styles, materials, and sizes of POP® brand fasteners, as well as Avdel fasteners (also manufactured by Stanley) designed for a wide variety of industrial and aerospace applications.
 We also carry BayFast, our own brand of blind fasteners.

 Our specialists can help solve any application or supply problem, helping customers select the optimal style, brand, size, and number of rivets required to meet virtually any fastening challenge.